Devi2k20/Rdatamining/README.md

 # Rdatamining
-This will be linked with my R studio
+This repo will be linked with my R studio and it contains a mixture of some programs i have tried so far.